 Delayed onset muscle soreness is a part and parcel of a runner’s life—especially those who love to push themselves.

 Here’s the truth.
 Any type of exercise is bound to damage your muscles—running is no exception.
-This might be even worse for beginner runners whose bodies are not yet adapted to the high impact—and might require a longer recovery time.
+This is the reason foot pain and other annoying issues are common among runners, especially those who are not yet adapted to the high impact—and might require a longer recovery time.

 By improving circulation to your muscles, compression socks may help limit water retention and swelling that may contribute to soreness and pain.